Carnival End-of-Season Ice Show Information

 Dressing Room Attendants: This is one of the most important jobs and one of the ones we need the most volunteers for.
 The dressing room volunteers are required to be in the room for the skaters during the show.
 You will be required to help with skates, costumes, bathroom trips (no child is to leave the room unattended), etc. You will also be required to have the groups ready to go when the ice captain comes to get them for their number.
 Two volunteers will accompany the ice captain, one leading the group and one at the back to ensure everyone makes it to their destination.
 These two will then meet the group at their exit point from the ice to escort them back to their dressing room.
 These two will also help with the removal of skate guards and the retrieval of them once the skaters leave the ice.
 This job requires you to be in the room for one half of the show.
 We need several people per room per half of the show and dress rehearsal night.
 We will have a minimum of 5 volunteers per room, per half.
 No groups will be left in a dressing room unattended.
 For the safety of all of our skaters only the parents signed up to be in the dressing rooms will be allowed in.

-Carnival Set up: this job is done during the day (Friday, March 31) of dress rehearsal.
+Carnival Set up: this job will be done during the evening (Friday, March 29) of dress rehearsal.
 It involves helping to set up props, curtains, spot lights etc.

-Carnival Cleanup: this job is done directly after the evening show (Saturday, April 1).
-It involves taking all of the props, curtains, etc. down and a general cleanup of the ice.
+Carnival Cleanup: this job is done directly after the evening show (Saturday, March 30).
+It involves taking all of the props, curtains, etc. down and a general cleanup of the ice and surrounding areas.

-Picture Day Volunteer: A professional photographer will take group and individual photos.
+Picture Day: A professional photographer will take group and individual photos.
 We will need helpers on this evening to help organize the groups for pictures.
-Photo Day is scheduled for Wednesday, March 22nd.
+Photo Day is scheduled for Tuesday, March 19th.

-Costume put away: this job works with those at the costume hand-in table.
+Costume Put-away: this job works with those at the costume hand-in table.
 The costumes must be counted, folded and put back into the appropriate bins.
 These bins will then be neatly placed back in the Acton Skating Club room.
-Volunteers would need to start at the intermission of the evening show on Saturday night and stay until everything is counted and put away.

 Each of these jobs must be filled with volunteers to enable us to put on a quality show.
 Your help and co-operation is greatly appreciated.